The Combinatorial Multi-Round Ascending Auction: The CMRA in Danish spectrum auctions

 Bidder A won 2x20 MHz for a total price of DKK 300,159,486.
 Bidder B won 2x20 MHz for a total price of DKK 300,159,486.
 Bidder C won 2x25 MHz for a total of DKK 425,239,229.
 Each bidder won 2x10 MHz with the coverage obligation, so bidders A and B both won two lots in the CMRA.
 Bidder C won three lots in the CMRA.

 It is likely that only headline demands were winning.
 The first evidence is that bidders A and B paid exactly the same amounts.
 Moreover, after subtracting the reserve price for the 2x10 MHz with the coverage obligation, the payment per lot in the CMRA was exactly DKK 125,079,743 \emph{for each bidder}.
 We view this as evidence that the final clock price was DKK 125,079,743.
-It also suggests that the VCG prices in the assignment stage were 0.

 The CMRA ending with headline demand only is only consistent with clock-truthful bidding.
-While it is probable that bidders did not submit truthful headline demands but reduced their headline demands, there is no evidence that they used additional bids to end the auction as they would in CMRA-truthful bidding, in the \flatbid\ strategy, or in riskless demand reduction.
+While it is probable that bidders did not submit truthful headline demands but reduced their headline demands, there is no evidence that they used additional bids to end the auction as they would in CMRA-truthful bidding, in the \flatbid\ strategy, or in risk-free demand reduction.